Sahabzada Yaqub Khan: Early days

-Mohammad Yaqub Ali Khan was born into an Indian royal family known as the Rohilla branch in Rampur, Uttar Pradesh, British Indian Empire on 23 December 1920.
+Mohammad Yaqub Ali Khan was born into Indian nobility into the Rohilla branch of the Kheshgi family (a Pashtun Clan in Rampur), United Provinces, British Indian Empire on 23 December 1920.
 He had also been a close relative of the family of the Nawabs of Kasur, of Punjab.
 His father, Sir Abdus Samad Khan was an aristocrat and politician who served as chief minister of Rampur, and as British India's representative to the League of Nations.

-He was educated at the Rashtriya Indian Military College at Dehradun, then the Indian Military Academy and gained a commission in British Indian Army in 1940 and attached to the 18th King Edward's Own Cavalry.
+He was educated at the Rashtriya Indian Military College at Dehradun, then the Indian Military Academy and gained a commission in British Indian Army in 1940 and subsequently attached to the 18th King Edward's Own Cavalry.

 Participation in WWII and POW

-In his military career he saw action during World War II and served in the North African Campaign where he was attached to 18th King Edward's Own Cavalry from April 1942.
-He was taken POW in North Africa in May 1942.
-In September 1943 he escaped from the Italian Prisoner of War camp P. G. 91 in Avezzano (with two other Indian officers) and was out for four to five months attempting to move south to Allied lines, but they were subsequently re-captured by German forces who put him in a Prisoner of War camp in Germany until April 1945 when he was released by the U.S. Army soldiers.
+In his military career he saw action during World War II and served in the North African campaign where he was attached to 18th King Edward's Own Cavalry from April 1942.
+He was taken prisoner of war in North Africa in May 1942.
+In September 1943 he escaped from the Italian prisoner of war camp P. G. 91 in Avezzano (with two other Indian officers) and was out for four to five months attempting to move south to Allied lines, but they were subsequently re-captured by German forces who put him in a prisoner of war camp in Germany until April 1945 when he was released by the U.S. Army soldiers.
 During his time in German custody, he learnt languages by interacting with fellow prisoners and reading literature in those languages.